Sequoia leads $13M investment in Aalto, an online marketplace that lets homeowners sell directly to buyers – TechCrunch

 Also, there is an economic benefit.
 By removing a middleman, or agent, from the process, sellers can make an average of $44,000 more on their home sale, according to Narodny.
 The startup charges a 1% fee, compared to the 2-2.5% commission that an agent charges.
 But if a seller requires help “with the hard stuff,” Aalto has “expert, licensed” people available.

-Sellers can also craft descriptions of their homes in a way that comes across as more personal than if an agent does it, according to Narodny.
+Sellers can craft descriptions of their homes in a way that comes across as more personal than if an agent does it, according to Narodny.

 “We have them tell their own story of their home,” he said.

-It also gives them more privacy.
+The approach also gives them more privacy.
 For example, an MLS will show when a home was listed and any price reductions.
 A home listed on Aalto won’t include any of that information.
 Also similar to Airbnb, the seller’s exact address is not shared, just a radius.

 The benefit for buyers — besides having more options — is the ability to set up instant alerts, join waitlists and schedule showings in one easy-to-use platform.
 They can also “anonymously prequalify and share that with a seller,” Narodny said.